reneruhr/kipod/README.md

 #### Architecture
 Kipod is written in C++17.
 Rendering happens with OpenGL.
 The UI is handled by GLFW and Dear ImGUI.

-Other external libaries used: Eigen, glm, catch2, entt, spdlog, stb
+Other external libaries used: Eigen, glm, catch2, entt, spdlog, stb.

-Keyhandling and framebuffer usage with ImGui is gratefully adapted from the Hazel engine (https://github.com/TheCherno/Hazel).
+Keyhandling and framebuffer usage with ImGui is adapted from the Hazel engine (https://github.com/TheCherno/Hazel).

 #### Instructions for building from Source for Linux, Mac, Windows: